Skip to main content

 Artificial intelligence and machine learning are the present and the future!

-We talked to Mohammed Saqr, a Digital Futures Postdoctoral Fellow, based at the Department of Media Technology & Interaction Design at the School of Electrical Engineering and Computer Science at KTH.
+We talked to Mohammed Saqr, a Digital Futures Postdoctoral Fellow based at the Department of Media Technology & Interaction Design at the KTH School of Electrical Engineering and Computer Science.

 – This is a world-class organization with vast potential that is every researcher’s dream.
-What is more, being a technology-oriented university gives helps me get to collaborate with great scientists and researchers in my field and also in other close fields.
-KTH gives researchers the freedom to choose research projects, develop our career and draw own pathways.
+What is more, being a technology-oriented university helps me collaborate with great scientists and researchers in my field and other close fields.
+KTH gives researchers the freedom to choose research projects, develop their careers and draw their own pathways.

 – Artificial intelligence and machine learning are the present and the future.
 Such technologies offer so much potential to understand how we live, learn and work and I want to be part of the revolution.